Humberto Coelho: Coaching career

 More than one decade after starting as a coach, with spells with S.C.
 Salgueiros and S.C.
 Braga, both in the top level, Coelho led Portugal to the semi-finals of Euro 2000.
 However, his contract was not renewed, and late into that same year he was appointed manager of Morocco, being released after the Atlas Lions failed to qualify for the 2002 World Cup.

 After a spell with South Korea, which ended after roughly one year after a surprise loss to Vietnam, Coelho joined another one in 2008, Tunisia, after a brief return to club action in Saudi Arabia.
 On 18 November 2009, he was fired following a 0–1 loss in Mozambique for the 2010 World Cup qualification, which ended the country's streak of three consecutive presences in the tournament.

 Subsequently, Coelho acted as a director in the Portuguese Football Federation.

 Personal life

-Coelho met his future wife, Laurence, shortly after having moved to Paris in 1975.
+Coelho met his future wife, Laurence, shortly after moving to Paris in 1975.
 She worked as a freelance reporter for RTL, and the couple became parents to two daughters, born in 1980 and 1986.